wgsl-tooling-wg/wesl-spec/README.md

 Unnamable names
 -->
-# TODO: Drawbacks
+# Drawbacks

-Why should we not do this?
+Are there reasons as to why we should we not do this?

-# TODO: Rationale and alternatives
+# Rationale and alternatives

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?